protontypes/open-sustainable-technology/README.md

 - [Cate](https://github.com/CCI-Tools/cate) - A software for ingesting, operating on and visualizing all ESA Climate Change Initiative data.
 - [climetlab](https://github.com/ecmwf/climetlab) - A Python package aiming at simplifying access to climate and meteorological datasets, allowing users to focus on science instead of technical issues such as data access and data formats.
 - [cdsapi](https://github.com/ecmwf/cdsapi) - Python API to access the Copernicus Climate Data Store.
-- [netcdf-fortran](https://github.com/Unidata/netcdf-fortran) - The Unidata network Common Data Form (netCDF) is an interface for scientific data access and a set of freely-distributed software libraries that provide an implementation of the interface.
+- [netcdf-fortran](https://github.com/Unidata/netcdf-fortran) - The Unidata network Common Data Form (netCDF) in Fortran is an interface for scientific data access and a set of freely-distributed software libraries that provide an implementation of the interface.
+- [netcdf-c](https://github.com/Unidata/netcdf-c) - The Unidata network Common Data Form (netCDF) in C is an interface for scientific data access and a set of freely-distributed software libraries that provide an implementation of the interface.
 - [Data wrangling for the "IEA Net Zero by 2050" Roadmap](https://github.com/danielhuppmann/iea-netzero2050-datawrangler) - Transform data supporting the IEA Netzero2050 Roadmap (2021) to the IAMC format.
 - [IceVarFigs](https://github.com/zmlabe/IceVarFigs) - Weather and climate graphics for science communication.
 - [climaemet](https://github.com/rOpenSpain/climaemet) - An interface to download the climatic data of the Spanish Meteorological Agency directly from R using their API and create scientific graphs.